Test in a live environment

 You can use any Java-supported IDE.
 There are a bunch of IDEs available for Java development.
 This demonstration will be using IntelliJ IDE.
 You can use NetBeans, Eclipse, etc.

 Maven is a dependency manager and allows control over the Java project.
-Maven for Java can be downloaded from Maven download website.
+Maven for Java can be downloaded from the official Maven website.
 IntelliJ IDE for Java contains Maven support.

 You can download and install IronPDF for Java in multiple ways.

-This dependency is also required to stamp content to an existing PDF document.
+This dependency is also required to stamp content on an existing PDF document.
 It can be added using the Maven dependencies manager in IntelliJ or directly downloaded from the Maven website.
-Add the following dependency to the pom.xml file:
+Add the following dependency to the pom.xml

 <dependency>